-I’ve written a lot of L.A. housing stories over the years and it’s startling that the issue is always the same, failed policy in an environment of convenient obsolescence.
+I’ve written a lot of L.A. housing stories over the years and it’s startling that the issue is always the same, failed policy and a perpetual obsolescence.
 But now, with 200,000 people in the streets of Los Angeles the new, post-Covid era reality is already bad and rapidly deteriorating.
 If and when the city decides to embrace the endless housing “crisis” it will take a long time, a focused vision and collective effort to help everyone get inside who wants to be inside.
+In the meantime, some people are already engaged in creative solutions.

 Here’s my piece for Red Canary Magazine on skid row and the housing problem in Los Angeles.